 So if you're suffering from photography withdrawal due to inclement weather or just want some inspiration, head to the nearest bookstore and pick up one of these fine books.
 Or you could hint to a loved one that books are excellent holiday gifts.

-How-To The Joy of Digital Photography by Jeff Wignall (Lark Books/Sterling Publishing, 2005; ISBN: 1-57990-578-1).
+The Joy of Digital Photography by Jeff Wignall (Lark Books/Sterling Publishing, 2005; ISBN: 1-57990-578-1).
 Digital photography may seem complex and overwhelming at first, but this guide makes every aspect of the technology enjoyable and easy to grasp.